-Course Number: SWC 11 Number of Credits: 4 (Four)
+Course Number: SWC 11

 Subject Description: This course throws light on Management of Non-Governmental Organizations (NGOs) and their Administration and proposal components in development.

 Goals: To facilitate the students to understand about the structure of NGOs and their management aspects like project identification, evaluation and monitoring, and Project Personnel empowerment and fund raising.